QubitPi/Messier-61/docs/docs/intro.md

 documentation down into a few categories, but if you can't find what you're looking for, please don't hesitate to [create an issue][create issue]

-[Messier-61's documentation][documentation] is written using [Docusaurus][Docusaurus] and is hosted on [GitHub Packages][GitHub Packages].
+[Messier-61's documentation][documentation] is written using [Docusaurus][Docusaurus].
 The documentation source code is located at [/docs][documentation source] directory.
 You can find everything about using Messier-61, including how to start an instance of it, troubleshooting, and architecture overview.

 In addition, to make development of Messier-61 a better experience, we've also documented our internal components using TypeDoc.
 Developers of Messier-61 can find useful info at ourAPI documentation page